kfitzgerald/dirty-tracklist/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!
+The app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+## Create React App

+This thing was created as an excuse to try create-react-app.
+So, here's some other stuff related to that.

 ### `npm run eject`